FlowFuse/flowfuse/docs/user/device-groups.md

 Furthermore:
 * Devices added to an active Device Group will automatically be updated to the active pipeline snapshot
-* Devices removed from an active Device Group will have their active pipeline snapshot cleared More details are provided below.
+* Devices removed from an active Device Group will have their active pipeline snapshot cleared More details are provided below in [Adding a Device to a group](#adding-a-device-to-a-group-which-has-an-active-pipeline-snapshot) and [Removing a Device from a group](#removing-a-device-from-a-group-which-has-an-active-pipeline-snapshot)

 This greatly simplifies deployments of the same configuration to one or even hundreds of devices with a single click.